salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # flags.name.description

 A unique identifier for the template.
 Must be unique within your org.
 Use descriptive names that help identify the template's purpose.
-Template names should follow your organization's naming conventions.
+Template names should follow your org's naming conventions.

 # flags.type.summary